thetron/css3buttons_rails_helpers/readme.md

 The `button_group` helper needs some proper tests, if anyone can point me as to how to stub out a rails request template in RSpec, that would be much appreciated!

+I've noticed that this version of the css3 github buttons does not include any colours for the positive/safe styles - so this will appear as normal buttons, unless you add your own styling.

 Forks and pull requests are always welcome.